List of Victory Day Parades in Minsk: Parades prior to 1991

 The first parade in the Belarusian SSR occurred in 1965, on the occasion of the 20th anniversary.
 It was held on Central Square.
 It was presided by the commander of the Minsk Military District (then Colonel General S. S. Maryakhin).
 The parade saw troops of the Minsk Higher Engineering Radio Engineering School, infantrymen, artillerymen, pilots and tankers of the Minsk garrison pass the square.
 In attendance was First Secretary Pyotr Masherov.
 Self-propelled launchers based on ZIL-135 tractors with FKR-2 cruise missiles on board drive past the trade union palace.
 The final Soviet parade in Minsk was held in 1990 in concert with the 1990 Moscow Victory Day Parade.

 1995 parade

-It was the first military parade to be held in post-Soviet Belarus, being the only one to be held on Independence Square as well.
+It was the first military parade to be held in post-Soviet Belarus, being the first one to be held on Independence Square as well.
 The parade was inspected by Defence Minister Anatoly Kostenko.
 24 units of the Minsk Garrison as well as over 100 pieces of military equipment took part in the march past.

 2000 parade

 The 2000 parade celebrated the 55th anniversary of the war's end.
+It was the second and last Victory Day parade to be held on Independence Square.
 Military vehicles such as the BMP and S-300 systems drove through Independence Square.
 After the procession of vehicles, a squadron of 30 aircraft flew over Minsk.
 Among the aircraft that participated were the Su-24, the MiG-29, the Su-27, the Su-25 and the IL-76.
 Leading Belarusian civilian enterprises demonstrated their technologies and products.
 One of the parade floats included a Brest carpet with the image of Marshal of the Soviet Union Georgy Zhukov.